 Evening: experiencing the authentic Cuba means taking the time to visit the homes of local residents and learn firsthand about their traditions and beliefs.
 Tonight we are heading back to Old Havana to pay a visit to Elsa, a habanera that lives in a rooftop apartment of one of those humble colonial buildings in the historical centre.
 Elsa is the leader of a locally famous band that will play live for us tonight.
 Be ready to dance to Cuba’s most popular rhythms such as Son, Rumba and Salsa by the hand of Elsa, her family and friends.

 Day 3.
-Tuesday 28 March 2017.
-Authentic Cuba Travel goes to the Neighbourhoods
+Monday 14 March 2022.
+Authentic Cuba Travel® goes to the Neighbourhoods

 Morning: today we will follow in the footsteps of famous American writer, novelist and journalist Ernest Hemingway who lived in Cuba for almost 20 years.
 Hemingway chose to live among the humble people he used to fish and play sports with.
 So it does not come as a surprise that his residence in Cuba is located in a working-class town of Havana city known as San Francisco de Paula.